-Making a component that is tightly coupled to Bizagi will not provide good maintainability over time.
+A component that is tightly coupled to Bizagi will not provide good maintainability over time.

-2. Design and use promoting maintainability
+2. Design to promote maintainability

-Additionally and for a best maintainability design, consider the use of Bizagi Library rules.
+For a best maintainability design, consider the use of Bizagi Library rules.

 The same concept applies if you need to apply XSLT transformations before the component sends out final information to an external system (or after it receives a response from it), in which case you may choose to handle the transformations inside of a Library rule.

-3. Log details only for development environment
+3. Log details only for the development environment

 4. Allow administration of parameters